rubenerd/rubenerd.com/content/post/2017/old-driver-decision-tree.markdown

 - nostalgia
 - social-networking
 ---
-This is based on my latest adventures updating my [vintage tower].
+Finding vintage computer hardware for sale online is challenging, but finding drivers is arguably just as difficult.
+The following tree based on my latest adventures updating my [vintage tower].
 Bold text denotes a branch end.

 * Search engine acknowledges driver exists
     * Search result is a forum